 Things to Consider When Choosing a Payment Processor

-Our compiled list of payment processors only mention five.
+Our compiled list of payment processors only mention six.
 However, there are many more options available in the market.
 Given the diversity of payment preferences, many are designed for specific niches.

 Still, too many can be a headache for businesses.